Written by Dyami Millarson

 The explanation can be found in what Mannhardt says on page 169 of the same work: “altnord. þurs, norweg. tusse, dän. schwed. tosse.”
 (Old Nordic þurs, Norwegian tusse, Danish [and] Swedish tosse.)

-Mannhardt does not mention the plurals: Tossar is the plural of the Danish/Swedish form Tosse, which is related to Norwegian Tussar (singular Tuss or Tusse).
+Mannhardt does, however, not explicitly link the singulars of the aforementioned nouns with their plurals: Tossar is the plural of the Danish/Swedish form Tosse, which is related to Norwegian Tussar (singular Tuss or Tusse).
 All these cognates ultimately come from Þursar Giants (singular Þurs).

 Tosse/Tusse has come to mean simpleton, so it may not readily be understood as Þurs in modern times.
 It is, nevertheless, worth reviving the old meaning of these Nordic cognates.